DCSaunders/autoumpire/README.md

 ## Commands usable in the Autoumpire

 Commands are executed in order from top of file to bottom, one line at a time.

 **An event template will only be created for a line with a `TIME` specified.
 All events listed on a given line with a `TIME` will appear in the same template.**

-A new line starts after a linebreak, not after line wrapping.
+A new line starts after a linebreak.
 Multiple commands may be chained on a given line using `ALSO`.
 Any text following a `#` marker is a comment.
 All commands on a given line take place simultaneously (allowing e.g. double kills.)
-In each example, PlayerX indicates the player's full (signup) name.
+In each example, PlayerX indicates the player's full (signup) name, **not pseudonym**.
+The quotation marks are necessary.

 **MAIN AND MW GAME**